Comestibles and satiation

 - At "Starving", you suffer a −3 penalty to hit when fighting, and the damage you inflict is reduced by (1d5 − 1).
 You cannot cast spells or use most abilities.

-- If you are under 500 points of satiation ("Fainting"), there is 1/40 chance that you will lose consciousness for 1d8 + 5 turns.
-If you fall to 0 points, your character will die of starvation.
+- If you are under 500 points of satiation ("Fainting"), there is a 1/40 chance that you will lose consciousness for 1d8 + 5 turns.
+If you fall to 0 points, you will automatically eat one ration if you are carrying any; otherwise, your character will immediately die of starvation.

 - Mummies and players under the Necromutation spell do not have a hunger clock and are not susceptible to the effects of hunger, nor can they consume food.

 - Ghouls cannot become Full no matter how much they eat; any food points accumulated above 6,999 are wasted.
-They cannot starve to death, but when Hungry or worse, they will rot much faster.
-Ghouls are still susceptible to spell hunger, but unlike other species, they can cast spells while starving.
+They cannot starve to death, but will gradually rot over time (and will rot much faster when Hungry or worse).
+Ghouls are still susceptible to spell hunger, but unlike other species, they can cast spells and use abilities while starving.
 Eating chunks both repairs rot and restores some HP; rations do not provide these benefits, but help stave off rot from being hungry.

 Other sources of satiation